bigkahuna443/SkinModHelper/docs/guide/README.md

 -----------------------------------
 In the ConfigFile, we first need to write this information:
 ```
-- Options: ["Set a base option for your skin"]     # required
+- Options: [Set a base option for your skin]     # required
 ```

 ConfigInfo - Character_ID